farrel/tuple-space-server/README.md

 ## Running the server

-The server can be started from the comand line passing in the path of the configuration file.
+The server can be started from the comand line, passing in the path of the configuration file.

     % ./target/release/tuple-space-server --config-file tuple_space_server.toml